TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_tcpserver.md

 1. Run example on EVM

-2. Try to reach the EVM using ping as shown below, using a command shell on the host PC
+2. Using a command shell on the host PC, try to reach the EVM using ping as shown below
     \code
     $ping 192.168.1.10
     \endcode